the truth about sending jobs overseas, how it's destroying our future, and how consumers can solve the problem.

 In his 2017 book, What if Things Were Made in America Again, MIAA Founder Jim Stuber invites us on a journey to answer three vital questions:

 Here we invite you to discover key takeaways from the book on these questions.
 We hope they will provoke you to look more deeply by exploring the book, which Jim believes contains information every American must have.
-[To order a copy, click here.]
+[To order a copy, click here.
+To view a talk in which Jim gives an overview of the book, click here.]

 Part I - Why does it seem like everything is made somewhere else?